McBenny/test-react-boilerplate/features.md

 - [X] I want to say there was a penalty missed
 - [X] Change suspension colour to orange
 - [X] Build a proper 404 page
+- [X] I want to be able to register an action while the game is on hold

 ##REFACTORING
 - [X] Optimise settings page to avoid repetition between A and B teams.